 If we didn’t answer your question send us an email: [email protected]

-EHC is licensed under the Alberta Private Vocational Training Act providing individuals with expert instruction in a highly specialized area of the fashion industry, for professional Dressmaking, haute Couture and bespoke Tailoring.
+EHC provides individuals with expert instruction in a highly specialized area of the fashion industry, for professional Dressmaking, Haute Couture and bespoke Tailoring.

 Apparel designed and created exclusively for individual customer requirements, that is hand executed using high quality fabrics, with extreme attention paid to embellishment and detailing, fit and style.